maproulette/docs/_documentation/user-settings/02-setting-your-map-base-layer.md

 `https://example.org/tile/{z}/{x}/{y}.png`, or choose **WMS** and give the endpoint URL plus the layer names to request.

-Layers you add are stored in your browser, so they follow you between challenges but not between devices, and nobody else sees them.
+Layers you add are saved to your account, so they follow you between browsers and devices.
+Nobody else sees them.
 Remove one with the bin icon beside it in the list.
+If you are signed out they are remembered by your browser alone.